Economics of nuclear power: Overview

-Investments
+Capital costs

 Nuclear Power requires significant upfront investment before becoming a cost stable power generation source.
-Nuclear power is baseload power, similar to hydro electric or methane gas power plants.
+Nuclear power is baseload power, similar to hydroelectric or methane gas power plants.
 Methane gas and coal power plants are cheaper to build in upfront cost but come with cost risks that nuclear plants avoid such as vulnerability to fluctuations in the global economy, energy prices, climate and health costs.
 Nuclear costs upfront and ongoing are susceptible to price changes related to regulations in both site permitting and safe storage of spent fuel.
 However, in and of itself, nuclear projects are not inherently vastly riskier than other large infrastructure investments.
-After the Great Recession, when the worldwide demand for electricity fell, and regulations became more permissive of unclean but cheap energy.
+After the Great Recession, when the worldwide demand for electricity fell, regulations became more permissive of unclean but cheap energy.

 In Eastern Europe, a number of long-established projects are struggling to find financing, notably Belene in Bulgaria and the additional reactors at Cernavoda in Romania, and some potential backers have pulled out.
 Where cheap gas is available and its future supply relatively secure, this also poses a major problem for clean energy projects.